REPORTS FROM THE RECORDER

 Timetables are subject to change, so if in doubt, check with Tfl or the Operator(s).
 The RRA cannot accept any responsibility for the accuracy of the above information.

-Did you know that can already use contactless payment cards to pay for travel on London buses?
-Later in 2014 you'll be able to use a contactless payment cards on Tube, tram, DLR, London Overground and most National Rail services in London, as well.
+Since 16 September 2014 you'll also be able to use contactless as well on Tube, Tram, DLR, London Overground and most National Rail services in London.

 What is a contactless payment card?